Have you been bitten by a dog?

 Gather Information

-Ask the dog owner for rabies vaccination records and a copy of their homeowners or renters insurance policy, including the declarations page.Document the Scene
+Ask the owner for rabies vaccination records and a copy of their homeowners or renters insurance policy, including the declarations page.Document the Scene

 Trust Us to Win Your Case